layoutBox/PinLayout/README.md

 ```swift
 	viewB.pin.below(of: viewA, aligned: .center)
 ```
-This is an equivalent solutions using anchors:
+This is an equivalent solution using anchors:

 ```swift
 	viewB.pin.topCenter(to: viewA.anchor.bottomCenter)